pinapelz/pinapelz.github.io/src/content/blog/patchwork-posts/patchwork-archive-2.md

 ## Bilibili and Other Sites?
 One thing that Ragtag does not archive is Bilibili content.
 One of the largest VTuber companies, Nijisanji, also has a Chinese branch known as VirtuaReal who upload on Bilibili rather than YouTube.

 Turns out because I was already using yt-dlp, it was pretty simple to add support for Bilibili.
-I wrote a nice little abstract class which serves as the "archiving protocol" which should in theory allow me to add support for other sites in the future.
+I wrote a nice little abstract class which serves as the "archiving protocol".
+Since yt-dlp is already highly configurable, it wouldn't be hard to add even more sites in the future.
 ```python
 from abc import ABC, abstractmethod
 import os